Get Schooled

 • $3,940 per semester if attending a public technical institute.

 Want to learn more about your financial aid options as a Texas student?
-Check out College for All Texans.
+Check out My Texas Future.
 Looking for scholarships as a Texas student?
-Check out our list of scholarships for Texas students and our database of 16,000+ scholarships for college students!
+Check out our list of scholarships for Texas students and our database of 21,000+ college scholarships!

 Have any questions about completing the FAFSA or financial aid?
 Text #FAFSA to 33-55-77 to chat with one of our advisors.
 If you're using a mobile device, click here to have the text message set up for you!